Lisa Marie Varon: Legacy and professional wrestling style

-Other media
+Filmography

 Varon has made guest appearances on television shows V.I.P. and Nikki, as well as participated in two fitness competitions for the Univision program Sábado Gigante.
 In November 2010, she was a contestant on an all-TNA week of Family Feud, teaming with Angelina Love, Christy Hemme, Lacey Von Erich and Velvet Sky against Jay Lethal, Matt Morgan, Mick Foley, Mr. Anderson and Rob Van Dam.
 On November 10, 2012, Varon, along with several other TNA employees, were featured in an episode of MTV's Made.

-Varon has appeared in multiple WWE video games.
-These include: WWE Wrestlemania XIX, WWE Raw 2, WWE Smackdown!
-Here Comes the Pain, WWE Day of Reckoning, WWE Smackdown vs Raw, and WWE Smackdown vs Raw 2009.